-A: For employers with 6 or employees, except for violations of the anti-retaliation provision, the City of Dallas will not enforce the Earned Paid Sick Time Ordinance until April 1, 2020.
-Even if an employee properly files a complaint within 2 years of the alleged violation, the Office will not investigate complaints of alleged violations that occur between August 1, 2019 and April 1, 2020 or enforce the ordinance during that period.
+A: For employers with 6 or more employees, except for violations of the anti-retaliation provision, the City of Dallas will not enforce the Earned Paid Sick Time Ordinance until April 1, 2020.
+Even if an employee properly files a complaint within 2 years of the alleged violation, the Office will not investigate complaints of alleged violations that occur between August 1, 2019 and March 31, 2020 or enforce the Ordinance during that period.
 For employers with 5 or fewer employees, no part of the Ordinance, including enforcement, goes into effect until August 1, 2021.

 4. Q: Can employers give employees more sick time than the amount required by the Paid Sick Time Ordinance?

 A: Yes.
 The Paid Sick Time Ordinance requirements create a minimum floor, not a ceiling.
-Employers may provide more generous leave, such as a separate vacation leave or paid-time-off leave for which employees can use for uses under the ordinances and uses outside of the ordinance.
-Employers that already provide a more generous leave policy do not have to provide additional days by the ordinance.
+Employers may provide more generous leave, such as a separate vacation leave or paid-time-off leave for which employees can use for uses under the Ordinance and uses outside of the Ordinance.
+Employers that already provide a more generous leave policy do not have to provide additional days under the Ordinance.

 Example: Farrah's Furniture provides employees 4 sick days and 4 paid-time-off days.
-This policy is permissible under the ordinance if employees can use all 8 days for uses required by the ordinance.
+This policy is permissible under the Ordinance if employees can use all 8 days in accordance with the Ordinance's requirements.

 Example: Farheed's Flowers provides 80 hours of paid sick time and 120 hours of vacation each year.
 This policy is permissible under the Ordinance.